Chaos25/Cerebro_Myers_Briggs_Personality_Prediction/README.md

   3. Axios for connection

 Backend: <br />
-  1. Node JS\
+  1. Node JS
-  2. Express JS for the server\
+  2. Express JS for the server

-Database:\
+Database:<br />
-  1. Oracle Database\
+  1. Oracle Database
   2. PL/SQL for writing the logic.